tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 SHOULD take steps to minimize or protect such requests during certificate validation.

-Attacks that rely on analysis of non-ECH traffic to infer server identity in an ECH connection are considered to be out of scope for this document.
-For example, a client that connects to a particular host prior to ECH deployment may resume a previous session or exhibit similar connection patterns under ECH.
+Attacks that rely on non-ECH traffic to infer server identity in an ECH connection are out of scope for this document.
+For example, a client that connects to a particular host prior to ECH deployment may later resume a connection to that same host after ECH deployment, thereby linking the resulting ECH connection to the original non-ECH connection.

 ## Attacks Exploiting Acceptance Confirmation